Are you thinking, ‘I want to start a business but have no ideas’?

 - Begin offering your products or services to the market.

 It’s normal to have self-doubt as you begin your entrepreneurial journey, but remember that small successes can build confidence.

 It’s okay to start from the bottom and work your way up.
 Small is how many of today’s largest biggest businesses began, anyway.

 Apple began with only Steve Jobs and Steve Wozniak working in Jobs’s garage.
 Jeff Bezos started Amazon as a small company selling books.

-The beauty of starting small is that you avoid dealing with expensive overhead costs in the beginning.
+The beauty of starting small is that you initially avoid dealing with expensive overhead costs.
 You can focus on building your business and making money instead of securing funds from venture capitalists.

 - You won’t need much time and energy.